webaware/gravityforms-heidelpay/readme.txt

 > NB: this plugin extends Gravity Forms; you still need to install and activate [Gravity Forms](https://webaware.com.au/get-gravity-forms)!

-= Sponsorships =

-* creation of this plugin was generously sponsored by Tom Gysel.

-Thanks for sponsoring new features on Gravity Forms heidelpay!

 = Translations =

 If you'd like to help out by translating this plugin, please [sign up for an account and dig in](https://translate.wordpress.org/projects/wp-plugins/gf-heidelpay).